 Knowing where to start, however, is almost always challenging — especially if you have never used one before.

 There are seemingly endless options out there for those who want to rent a storage container.
-To ensure you get the container that will fit your needs and is worth investing in, you must first understand the factors of what makes a good portable storage unit.
+To get the container that will fit your needs and is worth investing in, it’s worth understanding the factors of what makes a good portable storage unit.
 Continue reading below to learn exactly what and what not to look for choosing a shipping container for rent.